Arthur D. Little has been at the forefront of

 Founded in Boston in 1886, Arthur D. Little lays claim to the dual

-titles of first and oldest management consultancy in the
+titles of first and oldest management consulting firm in the

 world.
 The pioneering spirit of the founder who lent the firm

 its name is the stuff of legend--and the firm he founded is still